tianocore/edk2-pytool-extensions/docs/usability/porting_a_platform.md

 ### Update

 Since we defined the scopes, our settings file is already configured.
-We can run the setup and it will work just fine.
+We can run the update and it will work just fine.

 ```cmd
 C:\git\rpi> stuart_update -c RaspberryPi\RPi3\PlatformBuild.py